-In 1971, School Without Walls Senior High School (SWW) was established to offer an alternative to conventional instructional programs, in which students could develop “methods of learning outside the traditional classroom.”
-Modeled after the successful Parkway Program in the School District of Philadelphia, SWW was created to provide a small school environment for students who had difficulty adjusting to the large traditional public high school.
+In 1971, School Without Walls Senior High School (SWWHS) was established to offer an alternative to conventional instructional programs, in which students could develop “methods of learning outside the traditional classroom.”
+Modeled after the successful Parkway Program in the School District of Philadelphia, SWWHS was created to provide a small school environment for students who had difficulty adjusting to the large traditional public high school.

 The School Without Walls started with just fifty students, six teachers, and one administrator.
 Today the staff includes three administrators, 54 faculty and support staff positions.
 The student body consists of approximately 470 students.

 In 1988, SWWHS adopted a Humanities program that provides an interdisciplinary core curriculum.
 The humanities approach launches students on a quest to find personal meaning from their studies; it provides the framework for academic rigor by requiring the study of primary sources and their contexts, and by exploring the interrelationships of ideas, events and persons across academic discipline.